Multidimensional Graph Neural Networks for Wireless Communications: A GNN Framework: All Sets Permuted Independently

-When learning the policy over the established graph, the input feature ${\bf H}\in \mathbb{C}^{K\times N_t}$ is a matrix with user and antenna dimensions, ${\bm \beta}\in \mathbb{R}^K$ is a vector with user dimension, and $P_{tot}$ is a scalar.
-All input features span a 2D space.
-However, the output feature ${\bf W}_{RF} \in \mathbb{C}^{N_t\times N_s}$ is a matrix with antenna and RF chain dimensions and ${\bf W}_{BB} \in \mathbb{C}^{N_s \times K}$ is with RF chain and user dimensions, then all output features span a three-dimensional (3D) space with dimensions of ${K\times N_t \times N_s}$.
-In fact, the root cause of the existence of one-to-many mapping shown in \eqref{eq:taskfucPE2} is that, the input space is with less dimensions than the output space.
+When learning over the constructed graph, the input feature ${\bf H}\in \mathbb{C}^{K\times N_t}$ is a matrix with user and antenna dimensions, ${\bm \beta}\in \mathbb{R}^K$ is a vector with user dimension, and $P_{tot}$ is a scalar.
+All input features span a 2D space with dimensions of ${K\times N_t}$.
+However, ${\bf W}_{RF} \in \mathbb{C}^{N_t\times N_s}$ is a matrix with antenna and RF chain dimensions and ${\bf W}_{BB} \in \mathbb{C}^{N_s \times K}$ is with RF chain and user dimensions, i.e., all output features span a three-dimensional (3D) space with dimensions of ${K\times N_t \times N_s}$.
+Since ${{\bf W}}_{RF}$ and ${{\bf W}}_{BB}$ are features on edges, it seems natural to design an edge-GNN.
+Yet if we use the edge-GNN in \cite{ZBC} to learn the policy over the graph, i.e., the representations of ${{\bf W}}_{RF}$ and ${{\bf W}}_{BB}$ are updated alternatively in each hidden layer, then the channel matrix will still be compressed after aggregation.
+This is because ${\bf H}$, ${{\bf W}}_{RF}$, and ${{\bf W}}_{BB}$ lie in different 2D spaces, which are respectively the projections on different dimensions in the 3D feature space.
+To avoid losing the information of input features, we propose a framework of 3D-GNN for the three-set problem, where the hyper-edge representations are updated in the 3D feature space spanned by all the input and output features.
+The framework consists of an input layer to increase the dimension of input feature space, update layers to learn the hyper-edge representations, and an output layer to project the representation in the last update layer into ${{\bf W}}_{RF}$ and ${{\bf W}}_{BB}$, i.e.,